nextstrain/measles/README.md

     - Most genotypes have been declared inactive.
 Genomic surveillance can help detect emergence of novel genotypes.
     - Identification of genotypes outside of clade A can rule out vaccination-related infections.
     - Full genomes can assist in monitoring the effectiveness of established PCR-based diagnostic assays.
-    - Vaccine escape has not been observed, but should me monitored.
+    - Vaccine escape has not been observed, but should be monitored.

 - Additional Resources
   - [Global Measles and Rubell Laboratory Netowrk](https://www.who.int/europe/initiatives/measles-and-rubella-laboratory-network)